stevebauman/github-summarizer/README.md

 Next, you will need to find your PHP's "home" directory to be able to store some token files.

-Locate it via the below command:
+Locate it by running the below console command:

 ```bash
 php -r 'echo $_SERVER["HOME"];'